-At European level, the EURATOM treaty sets the framework under which nuclear energy is used.
-The basic parameters to be checked are:
+At European level, the Euratom Treaty sets the framework under which nuclear energy is used.
+The basic topics of interest are:

 • nuclear safety – it refers to the safe operation of nuclear installations and includes issues of radioprotection and management of radioactive waste.